sarvesh9901/Project-Customer-Ad-Hoc-Analysis/README.md

-## Atliq Hardwares Data Analytics Challenge
+## Customer Ad_Hoc Analysis

 ### Problem Statement:
 Atliq Hardwares, a leading computer hardware producer, aims to enhance data-driven decision-making by expanding its data analytics team.
 To assess the skills of potential candidates, a SQL challenge has been devised.
-The challenge involves analyzing 10 ad hoc requests outlined in 'ad-hoc-requests.pdf' and presenting the insights to top-level management.
+The challenge involves analyzing 10 ad hoc requests outlined in 'customers_ad-hoc-request.pdf' and presenting the insights to top-level management.

 ### Approach:
 1. **Understanding Business Needs**: Review the 10 ad hoc requests to grasp the business requirements and objectives.